 Finally, I had a friend who is a fashion stylist share some of her thoughts on creating a minimalist wardrobe—here’s what she had to say about creating a minimal user-friendly closet.

-I hope this guide helps you take the first steps towards creating a minimalist lifestyle!
+I hope this guide helps you take the first steps towards achieving your minimalism goals!

 If you enjoyed it, be sure to pin this blog post or bookmark it for later, because I’ll be updating this guide as I publish new posts— I still have a lot to say about minimalism!